 One of the main reasons that owning property in an SMSF is so attractive to investors is its tangibility: there is something comforting about being able to see and feel where your retirement savings are invested.
 Furthermore, many Australians feel more confident in their knowledge of the property market, as opposed to other types of investments such as shares.

-However, these comforts can blind people to the real question: is property a good investment?
+However, these comforts can often blind people who are getting started in real estate to the real question: is property a good investment?